decred/dcrdocs/docs/wallets/cli/dcrd-and-dcrwallet-cli-arguments.md

             `--vsp.pubkey=`                            | VSP server pubkey
             `--vsp.sync`                               | sync tickets to vsp
             `--vsp.maxfee=`                            | Maximum VSP fee (default: 0.1 DCR)
-            `--stakepoolcoldextkey=`                   | **VSP Admins Only:** Enables the wallet as a stake pool with an extended key in the format of "xpub...:index" to derive cold wallet addresses to send fees to
             `--manualtickets`                          | **VSP Admins Only:** Do not discover new tickets through network synchronization